brettbuddin/shaden/README.md

 ## Examples

 The best way to get to know the way patching works in Shaden is to look at the [examples directory](examples).

-As far as sounds that can be created with it:
+I gave a lightning talk [GopherCon 2018](https://gophercon.com) about Shaden:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F9mDpVRAAMY?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-- The synth was used to create the intro music for the [GothamGo 2017 conference videos](https://www.youtube.com/playlist?list=PLeGxIOPLk9ELp7dx6A0gtvjbc99dU2kq-)
+Shaden was used to create the intro music for the [GothamGo 2017 conference videos](https://www.youtube.com/playlist?list=PLeGxIOPLk9ELp7dx6A0gtvjbc99dU2kq-).
-- I frequently post patches I've created [on Instagram](https://www.instagram.com/brettbuddin/) and recordings [on Bandcamp](https://returnnil.bandcamp.com).
+I frequently post patches I've created [on Instagram](https://www.instagram.com/brettbuddin/) and recordings [on Bandcamp](https://returnnil.bandcamp.com).